 - 9. The study is structured in six sections.
-After the introduction, the context is set in Section 2 by describing the diversity of CAREC nations, the barriers to cross-border communities' collaboration and enhanced people-to-people contacts, and women's role in border communities. - 10.
-Section 3 takes stock of the current overall state of cross-border community cooperation in the region and selects five borders, which represent the geographical variations in the CAREC region, to assess in detail: (i) Afghanistan and Pakistan; (ii) Afghanistan and Tajikistan; (iii) Azerbaijan and Georgia; (iv) Mongolia and the People's Republic of China;3 and (v) the Fergana Valley (the Kyrgyz Republic, Tajikistan, and Uzbekistan). - 11.
+After the introduction, the context is set in section 2 by describing the diversity of CAREC nations, the barriers to cross-border communities' collaboration and enhanced people-to-people contacts, and women's role in border communities. - 10.
+Section 3 takes stock of the current overall state of cross-border community cooperation in the region and selects five borders, which represent the geographic variations in the CAREC region, to assess in detail: (i) Afghanistan and Pakistan; (ii) Afghanistan and Tajikistan; (iii) Azerbaijan and Georgia;

+- (iv) Mongolia and the People's Republic of China; and (v) the Fergana Valley (the Kyrgyz Republic, Tajikistan, and Uzbekistan). - 11.
 Section 4 identifies lessons learned from and best practices in cross-border cooperation across the globe. - 12.
-Section 5 undertakes a SWOT analysis of the scope for CAREC to support cross-border community development, followed by an outline of how the region and the program strengths can promote people-to-people connectivity, how to translate opportunities into initiatives for cross-border communities' development, and how to address weaknesses and threats.
+Section 5 undertakes a SWOT analysis of the scope for CAREC to support cross-border community development, followed by an outline of how the region and the program strengths can promote people-to-people connectivity, how to translate opportunities into initiatives for cross-border communities' development, and how to address weaknesses and threats. - Section 6 concludes by offering a series of recommendations for CAREC to support border 13. communities' development and increase people-to-people contacts in the region, pointing out potential partners and borders that should be prioritized.